SG-O/photoNet/README.md

 ## Requirements

-* Chitu or Anycubic based MSLA printer with connected to your network via Ethernet or WIFI
+* Chitu or Anycubic based MSLA printer with a connection to your local network via Ethernet or WIFI
 * An Android based device running at least Android 7.0 Nougat
 * A storage device connected to your printer